aospapp/aosp/compatibility/cdd/3_software/3_2_soft-api-compatibility.md

 applications considered core Android applications, which implements several intent patterns to perform common actions.

-*   [C-0-1] Device implementations MUST include these application, service components, or at least a handler, for all the public intent filter patterns defined by the the following core Android applications in AOSP:
+*   [C-0-1] Device implementations MUST preload one or more applications or service components with an intent handler, for all the public intent filter patterns defined by the following core android applications in AOSP:

    *   Desk Clock
    *   Browser